discordeno/discordeno/docs/content/faq.md

 ## How Stable Is Discordeno?

 One of the biggest issues with almost every library(I have used) is stability.
 None of the libraries gave much love and attention to Typescript developers the way it deserves.
-Discord.JS developers continues to make breaking changes(on "stable" version) to TS projects without bumping the MAJOR version causing TS developers to have their bots break.
-Eris was the most stable when it comes to JS, but in regards to TS, I was personally maintaing the typings and this was just a hassle to try and maintain when very few others cared to keep it properly maintained.
-Detritus was in fact the best library for TS, but once again it lacked in proper stability.
-It only had 1 master branch and no signs of a proper stable version where I would not have to worry about breaking changes.
+Sometimes TS projects would break because breaking changes to typings did not make a MAJOR bump so TS bots in production would break.
+Sometimes I was personally maintaing the typings because no one else was for that lib.
+Some libs were pre 1.0 and didn't even have a stable branch/version where I would not have to worry about breaking changes.

 This is why I made it one of my foundational goals of this library to have the best stability for TypeScript developers.
 No matter how small, a breaking change is a breaking change when it affects the public API.
 I could care less if we end up at version 500.
 Being afraid to bump a MAJOR because it's a small change or a typing change is a terrible decision as a library maintainer and destroys the experience for end users.
 Discordeno provides 2 separate versioning systems to provide you as much flexibility and stability as you like.